bmarotta/aurelia-configuration/README.md

 # Aurelia-Configx

 **This is a fork of https://github.com/Vheissu/aurelia-configuration .
-The only difference is the ability of not failing completely if the config fails loading and a better error logging**
+The only difference is the option to not fail completely if the config load fails (and a better error logging)**

 A smart configuration plugin and singleton service layer for your Aurelia applications.